iaminawe/AstroNot/memory-bank/techContext.md

 - **Local Development**: Developers use `pnpm dev` to start the local development server.
 - **Building**: The website is built using `pnpm build` for production.
 - **Syncing Notion Content**: Notion content is synced using `npm run sync:notion` or its alias `npm run sync:all`, with timestamp tracking to only sync updated content.
-- **Individual Content Syncing**: Specific content types can be synced individually using commands like `npm run sync:services`, `npm run sync:testimonials`, etc.
+- **Individual Content Syncing**: Specific content types can be synced individually using commands like:
+  - `npm run sync:services` - Sync services
+  - `npm run sync:testimonials` - Sync testimonials
+  - `npm run sync:images` - Sync images to S3
+  - `npm run sync:images:s3` - Force sync all images to S3
+- **Image Processing Workflow**:
+  1. Images are downloaded from Notion
+  2. Processed and optimized using Sharp
+  3. Uploaded to S3 with proper caching headers
+  4. Local copies are cleaned up
+  5. Content references are updated to S3 URLs
 - **Generating Production Build**: The production build is generated using `pnpm generate`.

 ## Testing and Quality Assurance